akbisw/CSStudyInstruments/Week2ProgressReport.md

 * zipinfo: Crashed as it should when testing file type anomalies.

-* sort: May or may not have bug relate to filetype.
+* sort: blk does not get handled, but chr does.
 100% utilization on /dev/urandom

 * groups: Handles file type anomalies to /etc/group as expected and nothing else to it.